-People with arthritis should choose the type of exercise they practice carefully.
-Be guided by your doctor or a health professional such as a physiotherapist or exercise physiologist.
+People with arthritis should engage in a balanced and regular exercise regime.
+If you are not sure which exercises are suitable for you, be guided by your doctor or other health professional, such as a physiotherapist or exercise physiologist.
 An exercise physiologist is an allied health professional who helps people with their physical activity and lifestyle habits to prevent and manage injuries or chronic conditions.

 Arthritis symptoms and exercise

-Regular, gentle exercise can have many benefits for people with arthritis.
+Regular, exercise can have many benefits for people with arthritis.
 Exercise can:

 An inflamed, hot or painful joint needs rest, but too little exercise can cause muscle weakness, pain and stiffness.
 People with arthritis should do some form of physical activity every day.